AJ42/yolol-is-cylons/information/yolol-doc.md

 A == B | Equal to | returns 1 if String A is equal to String B, 0 otherwise

 ### mixed variable types
-- if used, all parameters are handeld as Strings during operation, it does not change the type of the parameters
+- if used, all parameters are handled as Strings during operation, it does not change the type of the parameters
 - `previoslyNumber = "10" + 15` evaluates to `previouslyNumber = "1015"`

 ### goto